-Access includes BASICS mode, VFR mode, IFR mode, as well as the TRAINER mode and airport database of over 200 airports (including ATP school locations).
+Access includes BASICS mode, VFR mode, IFR mode, as well as the TRAINER mode and airport database of over 300 airports.

 In BASICS mode, users can learn and practice the foundations of aviation radio communication, from the pronunciation of numbers, the phonetic alphabet, and the phraseology for making requests and reading back clearances and instructions.
 In this mode, there are 88 lessons organized into eight modules that gradually expose pilots to aviation phraseology and radio procedures.

 In VFR mode, users can learn and practice most of the aviation communication phraseology and procedures that they may encounter during a VFR flight.
 In this mode, there are 52 lessons grouped into seven modules that cover all phases of flight: taxi out, takeoff, flight plan, flight following, airspace entrance, approach, and taxi in.